ak-123459/Open-RAGA-EU/README.md

 - Nvidia RTX GPU Minimum 16 GB ram or cpu(***Note:-*** using of cpu may slow computation and model inferences use gpu for better performance.

 ### Libraries:-
 - All required libraries included in above requirements.txt files,can be downloaded in your project environments by running command ```pip install -r requirements.txt```

+### Python.
+  `Python version 3.10.11`

 </div>